jpedro/jpedro.github.io/.posts/postgres.md

 But at core there's a fundamental fork how Postgres and say MySQL were designed.

 For a long time, MySQL just wanted to be the fastest.
-Screw reference integrity.
-Leverage the application and build your own triggers.
+For a long time, screw referential integrity.
+Use the application and build your own triggers.
+Stored procedures?
+You mean, schmore procedures?!...
+Only added after strong demand.

-Also stored procedures only added after strong demand.
-To be fair, 99.9% of the time you don't need _and_ you don't want application logic in the most critical tech stack piece.
+To be fair, 99.9% of the time you don't need _and_ you definitely do not want application logic in database.
+The most critical tech component.
 The one that's non-trivial to horizontally scale.
-The database.
 So keep it simple.
 Keep it dumb.

-Because the database _should_ be a dumb API.
+Because the database _should_ be dumb.
 Just store and retrieve my data.
-And let me to perform some adhoc queries over unindexed fields 😱, that other wiser systems is strictly forbudt.
+And let me to run some adhoc queries over unindexed fields 😱, that other wiser systems is strictly forbudt.

 So do **that** and do it well.
 And please, for the love of god, make the WAL _impossible_ to turn off.
 Don't make me opt' it in